 Where Owners Gain the Most Value

-System integration is where premium projects separate themselves.
-Many buildings are assembled correctly enough to pass inspection.
-Fewer are coordinated with the precision required to support long-term efficiency and durability.
+Premium projects separate themselves through coordination with the precision required to support long-term efficiency and durability.
 When one team is responsible for both design intent and execution, the details receive more consistent oversight.

-Post-completion surprises also tend to decrease.
-That matters because the most expensive building problems are often not immediate failures.
-They are persistent underperformance issues that slowly erode value.
+The most expensive building problems are often not immediate failures.
+They are persistent underperformance issues that slowly erode value - and they decrease with integrated delivery.

 A construction firm should be evaluated on more than portfolio images and broad claims.
 Owners should look closely at delivery model, technical depth, and how the team defines success.